aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/04-dev-wksp.md

 ### Persistent Workspaces

+!!! warning "Attention"
+    If you have spun up using the Run:ai YAML method, then you can skip this step since you've already prepared your workspace prior to spinning it up.

 As mentioned, a PVC should be attached to the workspaces to persist changes to the filesystems.
 If a PVC is attached, the usual path to access it would be `/<NAME_OF_DATA_SOURCE>`.
 For example, if the name of